 - New feature selection algorithm that selects statistically improbable features rather than Rabin-esque random selection.

-- Filtering of features based upon entropy measures (empirically: reduces FPR).
+- Filtering of features based upon entropy measures (justified empirically – it reduces the FPR).

 - Similarity measure based upon Bloom filters, scalable to objects of arbitrary size.

 Selecting improbable features